wordofwarning/wordofwarning.org/socialexperiment/feb2025/index.md

 <hr>
 **Malandra Jacks** · *Working-class Bingo*

-With Mancunian charisma and wit, Chloe & Josh host an interactive excerpt from their award-winning *Census* — a show that unpicks the complexity of present-day working-class identity and celebrates their North Manchester community of Moston & Harpurhey.<br>(Won Best Performance at Manchester Culture Awards 2024).
+With Mancunian charisma and wit, Chloe & Josh host an interactive excerpt from their award-winning *Census* — a show that unpicks the complexity of present-day working-class identity and celebrates their North Manchester community of Moston & Harpurhey.<br>(Winner of Best Performance at Manchester Culture Awards 2024).

 Passionate about people and creativity, Chloe Malandra & Josh Wilkinson founded Malandra Jacks as a creative organisation to share authentic stories through combined arts.
 Led by their passion for people and creativity, they create dynamic & socially engaged projects, live theatre, film, and installations.